 The Computer History Museum and LSI will co-host an upcoming reception and public discussion of the transistor and future technologies by a panel of experts in the first calendar quarter of 2008.
 Details of the event will be forthcoming.

 LSI Corporation (NYSE: LSI) is a leading provider of innovative silicon, systems and software technologies that enable products which seamlessly bring people, information and digital content together.
 The company offers a broad portfolio of capabilities and services including custom and standard product ICs, adapters, systems and software that are trusted by the world’s best known brands to power leading solutions in the Storage and Networking markets.
-More information is available at www.lsi.com.
+For more information, please visit www.lsi.com.

 The Computer History Museum in Mountain View, California, is a 501(c)(3) nonprofit organization with a 25-year history as part of the former Boston Computer Museum.
 CHM preserves and presents the artifacts and stories of the information age and is dedicated to exploring the social impact of computing.
 CHM's diverse collection of computing-related artifacts is the largest and most significant in the world.
 CHM brings computing history to life through an acclaimed speaker series, dynamic website, and onsite tours and exhibits.
 Current exhibits include "Mastering the Game: A History of Computer Chess," "Innovation in the Valley," and "Visible Storage," featuring 600 key objects from the collection.
 A signature "Timeline of Computing History" exhibit will open in the fall of 2009.
-For open hours and more information, visit computerhistory.org or call +1 650 810 1010.
+For more information, please visit www.computerhistory.org or call (650)810-1010.
 Admission is free.